Vale S.A. research snapshot

 Valuation and margin of safety

-At $14.05, the market price embeds a recovery relative to FY2025 reported EPS.
+At $15.06, the market price embeds a recovery relative to reported earnings, with a near 7.2 forward multiple and about a 6.0% dividend yield.
 Margin of safety should be judged against normalized cash flow, capital needs, liabilities, and conservative commodity assumptions, rather than a single reported earnings multiple.

 Source-backed data